 Mountain big sagebrush is reduced.
-Moutain snowberry, rabbitbrush, Utah serviceberry, creeping barberry, chokecherry and elderberry may be sprouting or may dominate the overstory.
+Mountain snowberry, rabbitbrush, Utah serviceberry, chokecherry and elderberry may be sprouting.
 Perennial bunchgrasses in the understory increase and dominate.
 Annual non-native species are stable to increasing.

 Mountain big sagebrush increases and the perennial understory is reduced.
 Decadent sagebrush dominates the overstory and the deep-rooted perennial bunchgrasses in the understory are reduced either from competition with shrubs or from grazing management.
-Perennial forbs such as mules-ear may increase with inappropriate grazing management.
+Perennial forbs such as mules-ear may increase with inappropriate herbivory.
 Annual non-natives are present.